 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Vaccines and other shots may not work as well if your child receives them during treatment with botulism immune globulin.
+- Some medicines can affect how this medicine works.
+Vaccines and other shots may not work as well if your baby receives them during treatment with botulism immune globulin.
 This effect may last up to 5 months.
-Talk to your child's doctor about the best immunization schedule for your baby.
+Talk to your baby's doctor about the best immunization schedule for your baby.

 Warnings While Using This Medicine:

-- Make sure your child's doctor knows if the baby has diabetes or kidney disease.
+- Tell your baby's doctor if he has diabetes or kidney disease.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: